-Unlike A/B tests, dynamic allocation aims to maximize the performance of an experience as fast as possible, with less focus on reaching statistical significance and more focus on optimization and speed.
+Unlike A/B tests, dynamic allocation aims to maximize the performance of an experience as quickly as possible, with less focus on reaching statistical significance and more focus on optimization and speed.

 Variations are initially allocated equal traffic.
-As users interact with the variations, we use the primary metric to calculate the probability to best score, and over time increase exposure of the variations that are more successful.
+As users interact with the variations, we use the primary metric to calculate the Probability to be Best score, and over time increase exposure of the variations that are more successful.
 The more time has elapsed, the more heavily the score is weighted.

-Every 40 minutes, Dynamic Yield recalculates the scores and assigns allocations (globally for all experiences, not 40 minutes after each create/edit).
+At least once every hour, Dynamic Yield recalculates the scores and assigns allocations (globally for all experiences).
 This ensures that optimization is done quickly, to make the most of the limited lifespan of creatives.

 Instead, we recommend allocating some traffic to a control group that selects a random variation.
-This will allow you to view a comparison of sessions with and without Dynamic Allocation in the Experience Reports.
+This enables you to view a comparison of sessions with and without Dynamic Allocation in the Experience Reports.

 For details about how to define a control group, see Using the Control Group.